What are the HR trends of 2020?

 Last November, I was fortunate to join a meetup hosted by SimCorp in Copenhagen, where Fabiola Eyholzer, Executive Advisor at Just Leading Solutions LLC, gave a sneak preview of her predictions for 2020 HR trends.

 She gave us a walk-through of the top 10 HR trends with a special focus on agile learning and development.
-Fabiola has many years of experience with agile transformations, learning and has helped many companies successfully navigate their agile journeys.
+Fabiola has many years of experience with agile transformations, and learning and has helped many companies successfully navigate their agile journeys.

 Fabiola took out the time of her busy European schedule to give our readers a short interview about HR trends and how they help to focus efforts in the industry.